OAI/OpenAPI-Specification/versions/2.0.md

 ### Format

 The files describing the RESTful API in accordance with the Swagger specification are represented as JSON objects and conform to the JSON standards.
+YAML, being a superset of JSON, can be used as well to represent a Swagger specification file.

 For example, if a field is said to have an array value, the JSON array representation will be used: